1.0 The overall responsibilities of the Community Development Department are as follows:-

 - To track the performance of graduates of the Community Development Training Institutes with the view to improving the professional training.

-2.0 The Department of Community Development has four Sections:-
+2.0 The Department of Community Development has three Sections:-

 - Community Development Programmes Section is responsible for developing Community development policy; programme to strengthen community development sector; disseminating appropriate technologies, rehabilitating and budgeting infrastructure of Community Development Institutes.